-Dental implants are a popular alternative to bridges and dentures as they look and feel most like your natural teeth.
+Dental implants are a popular alternative to dental bridges and dentures as they look and feel most like your natural teeth.
 There are many differences between these three teeth replacement options, so it’s crucial to weigh your options.

 A common single-tooth alternative to a dental implant is a fixed bridge.
 This involves grinding away the adjacent healthy teeth that will be used to attach and support the bridge.
 The bone underneath can deteriorate over time.
 Bridges are difficult to floss, making them more susceptible to decay and replacement in 5-10 years.
 A resin-bonded bridge can be used to replace single front teeth and has wings on each side that attach to adjacent teeth.
 It doesn’t require grinding down to prepare the otherwise healthy teeth.
 It looks and functions better than a removable denture but isn’t as strong as a fixed bridgework.